RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-05-22-PowerShell-Beyond-Administration.md

 It's not cross platform.
 True.
 I'm hoping we see Jeffrey's prediction that PowerShell will go open source come true; paired with an already open source .NET Core, chances are we might see a cross platform PowerShell.
 Oh.
 Also, Windows and Office are still pretty prevalent in the enterprise, so I don't see cross platform being a necessity, yet.

 It's not a priority.
 I get this.
-Microsoft is already a beheamoth and is trying to improve their agility.
+Microsoft is already a behemoth and is trying to improve their agility.
 If Minecraft and other ideas that get youth into code end up working out, wouldn't it be nice to have a platform that could be used to interact with your full range of products and services, rather than the small piece of the pie that is IT?

 Cheers!